huned/node-stopwords/README.md

 # stopwords for node.js #

+main repo: github.com:huned/node-stopwords

 ## Overview ##

 A basic set of stopwords you can easily use with your node.js programs.
+Currently only provides english stopwords.
+Stopwords in other languages are welcome as pull requests to github.com:huned/node-stopwords.

 ## Install ##